top of page

 Robert Hope McCallum was a notable and illustrious turn-of-the-century pioneer.
 Born in Scotland in 1864, the son of a preacher, the eldest of nine children and tragically lost his mother at a young age.

-He lived his childhood in Scotland, teenage years in America before immigrating to the “New World” of Australia and New Zealand.
-He explored Fiji, Tahiti and the South Pacific multiple times before returning back to America and the Mother country.
+He lived his childhood in Scotland, teenage years in America before immigrating to the “New World” of New Zealand.
+He explored Australia, Fiji, Tahiti and the South Pacific multiple times before returning back to America and the Mother country.

 He experienced many highs and lows throughout his life, including significant community accomplishments, a highly dysfunctional marriage, and the loss of a child.
 His records reveal a notable and influential figure, a person of broad interests, and a compelling historical character: